Pearl Palace: After the revolution

 After the Iranian Revolution, the Mostazafan Foundation seized all assets owned by the royal family, including Shams Palace.
-The majority of the complex was occupied by a local Baseej unit who are neglecting its upkeep.
-The building was recognized as a cultural heritage only in 2002, and registered by the Ministry of Cultural Heritage, Handicrafts and Tourism (Iran's Cultural Heritage, Handicrafts and Tourism Organization), who took control of portions of the building due to its historical significance.
+The majority of the complex was occupied by a local Baseej unit who neglected its upkeep.
+The building was recognized as a cultural heritage only in 2002, and registered by the Ministry of Cultural Heritage, Handicrafts and Tourism (Iran's Cultural Heritage, Handicrafts and Tourism Organization), which took control of portions of the building due to its historical significance.
 Small parts were opened to the public (in 2015) as a result of pressure from the Ministry of Cultural Heritage, Handicrafts and Tourism.

 It is currently in need of repairs; in November 2020, the building was scheduled to undergo rehabilitation work.
 The restoration was estimated to cost $8–$13 million (300–500 billion rials) in 2017.